TANGO-Project/energy-modeller/README.md

 *energy-modeller.properties:* holds basic configuration specifying which data source and predictor to use.
 *energy-modeller-db.properties:* Holds database information for the energy modeller.
 *energy-modeller-predictor.properties:* Holds settings relating to the prediction of energy usage.
-*energy-modeller-influx-db-config.properties:* Holds settings on how to connect to ConnectD's influxdb database directly, in the event the CollectDInfluxDbDatasoruceAdaptor or TangoEnvironmentDataSourceAdaptor are in use.
-This is the default.
+*energy-modeller-influx-db-config.properties:* Holds settings on how to connect to ConnectD's influxdb database directly, in the event the CollectDInfluxDbDatasoruceAdaptor, TangoRemoteProcessingDataSourceAdaptor, TangoEnvironmentDataSourceAdaptor are in use.
+The TangoEnvironmentDataSourceAdaptor is the default datasource in use.
 *energy-modeller-db-zabbix.properties:* Holds information on how to connect to the Zabbix database directly, in the event the ZabbixDirectDbDataSourceAdaptor is in use.

 These settings must be tailored to the specific infrastructure.
 The settings are described below and an example of the settings is provided for reference.